Peter Julian Eymard: Congregation of the Blessed Sacrament

 On 13 May 1856, the Paris bishops consented to Eymard's plans for a 'Society of the Blessed Sacrament'.
 After many trials, Eymard and de Cuers established public exposition of the Blessed Sacrament in Paris on 6 January 1857 in a run-down building at 114 rue d'Enfer (which literally meant 'street of hell').

 The Congregation of the Blessed Sacrament began working with children in Paris to prepare them to receive their First Communion.
 It also reached out to non-practising Catholics, inviting them to repent and begin receiving Communion again.
 Eymard established a common rule for the members of the society and worked toward papal approval.
 A second community was established in Marseille in 1859, and a third in Angers in 1862.
 Pius IX granted a Decree of Approbation in June 1863.
-Eymard was a tireless proponent of frequent Holy Communion, an idea given more authoritative backing by Pope Pius X in 1905.
+Eymard was a proponent of frequent Holy Communion, an idea given more authoritative backing by Pope Pius X in 1905.

-On 10 January 1969 Pope Paul VI issued a Letter to the Superior General, Roland Huot, of the Congregation of the Blessed Sacrament, lauding the function of adoration of the Blessed Sacrament Outside Mass declaring all those who do so make their Eucharistic adoration "in the name of the Church".
+On 10 January 1969 Pope Paul VI issued a letter to Roland Huot, the Superior General of the Congregation of the Blessed Sacrament, affirming the relevance of eucharist adoration to modern Catholics.
 This concession is included in the revised Roman Ritual, Holy Communion and the Worship of the Eucharist Outside Mass, No. 90 in the editio typica.

-By DECREE of the Congregation for the Sacraments and Divine Worship, dated 9 December 1995, SAINT PETER JULIAN EYMARD, PRIEST, was inserted in the General Roman Calendar with the rank of optional memorial.

-Font and fullness of all evangelization and striking expression of the infinite love of our divine Redeemer for mankind, the Holy Eucharist clearly marked the life and pastoral activity of Peter Julian Eymard.
-He truly deserves to be called an outstanding apostle of the Eucharist.
-In fact, his mission in the Church consisted in promoting the centrality of the Eucharistic Mystery in the whole life of the Christian community.

 The French sculptor Auguste Rodin received counsel from Eymard when Rodin entered the Congregation as a lay brother in 1862, having given up art after the death of his sister.
-Eymard recognized Rodin's talent and advised him to return to his vocation.
-Rodin later produced a bust of Eymard.
+Eymard recognized Rodin's talent and advised him to return to sculpting.
+While with the Order, Rodin produced a bust of Eymard, which Eymard refused to accept.
+The coiffed hair and bald corners of the head suggested to the priest the 'horns of the devil' and asked the bust to be altered.
+Rodin refused and Eymard had his copy hidden away.
+The Congregation now holds a more positive view of the work, displaying casts in order houses throughout the world.